-NAMOONA – Namoona means ‘something exemplary’, an ideal, in the Dhivehi language of the Maldives, and we’re working with the government to roll out our Soneva Namoona initiative — including our Eco Centro Waste-To-Wealth management centres — eventually across all 13 inhabited islands in the Baa Atoll.
+NAMOONA – Namoona means ‘something exemplary’, an ideal, in the Dhivehi language of the Maldives, and we’re working with the government to roll out our Soneva Namoona initiative — including our Eco Centro Waste-To-Wealth management centres — eventually across local islands in Baa and Noonu atolls.
 After that, our sights are set on the whole nation.
 And after that?
-Who knows… See also ATOLL, COMMUNITY, ECO CENTRO, WASTE.
+Who knows… See also ATOLL, COMMUNITY, ECO CENTRO, SONEVA NAMOONA and WASTE.

 NITROGEN FIXER – It’s a Catch 22: plants aren’t able to grow without sufficient nitrogen, yet most of the world’s nitrogen is in gas form, which the majority of plants can’t access.
 However, there are a few superheroes (known as nitrogen fixers) that are able to draw it from the air and store it in their roots in bobbly growths called nitrogen nodules.
 When these plants die and decompose, the nitrogen is released into the soil for the other plants to enjoy.
 Now that’s what we call teamwork.
 We harness this nifty natural technology in our permaculture system — you’ll spot plenty of nitrogen fixers in our gardens, including moringa and butterfly peas.
 See also MORINGA and PERMACULTURE.

-NGOs – Standing for non-governmental organizations, these independent corporations have an environmental or social mission and their primary role is to fulfill that, rather than to make money.
-Through the Soneva Foundation, we’re lucky enough to partner with a roster of incredible NGOs including: Water Charity, which delivers safe drinking water and improved sanitation to villages in Senegal; Action Against Hunger, to provide food baskets to critically malnourished little ones in Nepal and India; and Save Our Seas, the Olive Ridley Project and the International Pole & Line Foundation, all of whom work to protect the biodiversity of our oceans.
+NGOs – Standing for non-governmental organisations, these independent corporations have an environmental or social mission and their primary role is to fulfill that, rather than to make money.
+Through the Soneva Foundation, we’re lucky enough to partner with a roster of incredible NGOs including: Water Charity, which delivers safe drinking water and improved sanitation to villages in Senegal; Action Against Hunger, to provide food baskets to critically malnourished little ones in Nepal and India.
+We also work directly with NGOs like Save Our Seas, the Olive Ridley Project and the International Pole & Line Foundation, all of whom work to protect the biodiversity of our oceans.

 OPEN BURNING – Half a billion tonnes (24%) of all municipal solid waste generated on Earth is not collected at all and a further 27% is mismanaged following collection.
 In practice, this often means being piled up and burnt, releasing toxic fumes that are as dangerous for people as they are for the planet.
 We’ve responded by opening Eco Centro centres on three islands in the Baa Atoll which separate waste fragments, crush them and send them overseas for recycling.
 They’ve been so effective, all three islands have banned open burning.
 Now that’s what we call a great result.
 See also COMMUNITY, ECO CENTRO, DRINKING WATER, NAPPIES and WASTE.